Repeat Prescriptions can be ordered inthe following ways

-Please give us 2 working days notice when requesting a repeat prescription.
+Please give us at least 2 working days notice when requesting a repeat prescription.
 Try not to run out of your medication or demand a prescription immediately as this will often involve interrupting a doctor who is seeing other patients.

 The NHS now requires us to ask patients to buy some items of medication.
 These include:

 - low cost pain relief such as Paracetamol and Ibruprofen